Advisory Committee on Tenure, Promotion, and Personnel

 The Committee shall advise the Dean of Faculty on all recommendations from Departments for the award of tenure, and for promotion to the ranks of associate professor and full professor, for promotion to the ranks of research associate professor and research professor, and for new appointments that carry tenure.

 The committee shall consist of nine tenured full professors, three from each of the three divisions, with six members constituting a quorum.
-The Dean of the Faculty of Arts and Sciences shall be a non-voting member of the Committee and shall preside except as noted under 1. and 5. below.
-The Dean of the College of Arts and Sciences, the Dean of the Graduate School, and the Dean of University College shall be non-voting members of the Committee.
+The Dean of the Faculty of Arts & Sciences shall be a non-voting member of the Committee and shall preside except as noted under 1. and 5. below.
+The Dean of the College of Arts & Sciences and the Dean of the Graduate School shall be non-voting members of the Committee.

-- Each year, the Committee shall select one of its members to serve as Chair to preside in the absence of the Dean of the Faculty of Arts and Sciences.
+- Each year, the Committee shall select one of its members to serve as Chair to preside in the absence of the Dean of the Faculty of Arts & Sciences.

 - In fulfilling its advisory function with regard to tenure and promotions, the Committee shall observe the following procedures:

 - Copies of Departmental recommendations for tenure and promotion and all supporting documentation, including Departmental tenure policies and procedures, shall be available to all members of the Committee prior to and during its deliberations.
 This documentation shall be held confidential and returned to the office of the Dean at the end of the deliberations on each case.

 - A Departmental representative is entitled to attend those portions of regular, but not executive, sessions of the Committee at which a recommendation concerning a member of the Department is discussed and may respond to questions raised by Committee members.
 The Departmental representative is not expected to present the case formally but simply to answer questions that the Committee believes will clarify the case.
 It is expected that for each case the deliberations of the Committee shall include a regular session and an executive session.